 November 1, 2022 (webinar recording and slides are available)

 Webinar: Introduction to the Arts Public Funding Ecosystem

 During this webinar, NEA staff members and representatives from arts agencies across the country provided an overview of grantmaking opportunities for arts organizations at the federal, regional, state, and local levels of government.

 The Fulbright U.S. Scholar program offers diverse opportunities for U.S. academics, administrators and professionals to teach, research, do professional projects and attend seminars abroad.

 To identify potential opportunities, visit the Catalog of Awards for details of over 400 awards offered across 135 countries.
-The deadline to apply is September 15, 2022.
 Please note that U.S. citizenship is required.

 Dates: April - June 2021